lleo/node-stats-api/README.md

 #### Methods
 * `add(value)` Add `value` to the internal value of Rate

-* `reset()` set internal value to 0, and emit a 'reset' event with the old value as its' parameter.
+* `reset()` set internal accumulator value to 0, and emit a 'reset' event.
+  Return with the old value.

 ### `MovingAverage(opt)`
 `opt` is a required object with one required property `stat` and two optional `units` and `nelts`.